Q. How accurate is the polygraph?

 Q. Can medicines or drugs affect the test?

-Yes they can, we advise that any examinee does not take any medicines within 24 hours of the examination unless they are prescribed by a doctor.
+Some can, we advise that any examinee does not take any medicines within 24 hours of the examination unless they are prescribed by a doctor.
 We have a computerised medical information system that can advise us of the effects of medicines and drugs.

 Q. Can a Polygraph test be beaten?